Pictured above: Marsden M-420 Digital Portable Scale

-It’s a common misconception that you can place a scale anywhere and it’ll work fine, but this is not true.
+It’s a common misconception that you can place a scale anywhere and works fine, but this is not true.

 In fact, there are incorrect ways to weigh yourself.
 One of these is placing your scale on a carpet.
 We intend to cover the issues with this and offer suggestions to make your weighing more accurate.